pawlh/fief/README.md

 * **Mobile Friendly** - Works on any device with a browser!
 * **Restricted View** - Only see tiles close to your structures
 * **Buildings** - Build villages and barracks to increase your power
-* **High Score** - Compete with your friends to see who can build the mightiest kingdom
+* **Persistent Scoreboard** - Compete with your friends to and track who has the most wins

 # Concept Mockup